Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Experiments

 \subsubsection{Combinations of Loss Functions}

-How to choose appropriate loss functions is an important issue in our method.
+Selecting appropriate loss functions is a crucial aspect of our method.
 We test some combinations of common losses, including L1 loss, MSE loss, KL divergence loss, and JS divergence loss.
-We use the model with a disparity interval of 0.5 as the pre-trained baseline.
-Then the model is finetuned for 10 epochs with the learning rate being set to 1$\times$10$^{-4}$. \Cref{table:loss} shows the results of different loss functions.
+We use the model with a disparity interval of 0.5 as the pre-trained baseline, and its network structure adopts LFattNet \cite{tsai2020attention}.
+Then the model is finetuned for 10 epochs with the learning rate being set to 1$\times$10$^{-4}$.
+Table \ref{table: loss} shows the results of different loss functions.
 Our UAFL achieves the lowest BadPix 0.07 metrics.